OneDeadKey/arsenik/README.md

 ![alt, navigation and sym layers under the thumbs](./img/layer_taps.svg)

-Having <kbd>Backspace</kbd> and <kbd>Enter</kbd> under the thumbs is enough to reduce the pinky fatigue very significantly.
+Having <kbd>Backspace</kbd> and <kbd>Enter</kbd> under the thumbs is enough to reduce pinky fatigue very significantly.
 And using the <kbd>Symbols</kbd>
 and <kbd>Navigation</kbd> layers further reduces hand and finger movements.

 #### Next level: enable the Home Row Mods